 or just wait and it will die naturally when you close your initial X

-connection to n0
+connection to n0.

 Packaging

-is enough of a niche app that it's not widely packaged at
+mxconns is enough of a niche app that it's not widely packaged at

 the moment.
 However, building and installing it is really easy, and

-file.
+is well explained in the README file.
 I've added an ebuild to my

 Gentoo overlay if you're running Gentoo.